xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

     ```
   - In practice, the best approach is the second one for now.
   - In the second implementation, it's a two steps approach where both parts are implemented using deep learning.
-  - Its working well because it's harder to get a lot of pictures with people in front of the camera than getting faces of people and compare them.
+  - It’s working well because it's harder to get a lot of pictures with people in front of the camera than getting faces of people and compare them.
   - In the second implementation at the last step, the NN takes two faces as an input and outputs if the two faces are the same person or not.
 - Example 3:
   - Machine translation system: